Sean Zawadzki

-Sean Gregory Zawadzki (born April 21, 2000) is an American professional soccer player who plays as a midfielder or defender for Major League Soccer club Columbus Crew and the United States national team.
+Sean Gregory Zawadzki (born April 21, 2000) is an American professional soccer player who plays as a midfielder or defender and is the captain of Major League Soccer club Columbus Crew.

+Zawadzki began his career with youth club Team Challenger FC, before moving to the academy of the Columbus Crew, the team he grew up supporting.
+He did not immediately sign a professional contract with the club, and instead pursued a college career with the Georgetown Hoyas in Washington D.C.
+While playing for the Hoyas, Zawadzki won two Big East Conference tournaments, three Big East regular season championships, an NCAA national championship, as well as several individual accolades.

+After his college career, he was signed by the Columbus Crew in 2022 and spent much of that year with the reserves.
+In 2023, He became a mainstay in the starting lineup after a midseason position change to center-back, winning the MLS Cup in 2023 and the Leagues Cup in 2024.
+In 2026, he was announced as captain for the Crew.

 Early career

-A youth product of Team Challenger FC, Zawadzki was also part of the Columbus Crew academy between 2015 and 2018, serving as captain for his final two years.
+A youth product of Team Challenger FC, Zawadzki played on the same team as future Columbus Crew teammate Isaiah Parente.
+Zawadzki was also part of the Columbus Crew Academy between 2015 and 2018, serving as captain for his final two years.
 Zawadzki played college soccer at Georgetown from 2018 to 2021.
-During his time with the Hoyas, he made 78 total appearances and scored 4 goals, winning the 2019 NCAA national championship and three Big East tournaments.
+During his time with the Hoyas, he made 78 total appearances and scored 4 goals, winning the 2019 NCAA national championship, two Big East Conference tournaments, and three Big East regular season championships.
 Head coach Brian Wiese called him "the most important player on the 2019 national championship team."
 For his efforts in the 2019 season, he was awarded the team's most valuable player award.
 During his junior and senior seasons, he captained the squad and won the Big East Defensive Player of the Year in 2021, and received his second team most valuable player award.

 Zawadzki played for the Long Island Rough Riders of USL League Two in 2019, playing in 10 games and scoring 2 goals.